What extra-curricular activities and clubs are there at the Career Center?Business Professionals of America

 A School Resource Officer, who is a Warren County Sheriff's Deputy, is on duty during school hours.
 A school nurse is also on duty every day during school hours.

-There are fees for each program to cover Career-Technical Student Organizations, materials, supplies, tools, and/or equipment needed.
-Students are charged for materials and supplies that are used by the student.
+There are fees for each program to cover costs associated with Career-Technical Student Organizations, materials, supplies, tools, and/or equipment needed, including a Chromebook.
 Tool boxes and equipment purchased are needed for skill training in some of the programs.
 The tool boxes or utensils purchased are the student's private property and are his or hers to take home or to the job.
 Locked areas are provided for tools and equipment; however, each student needs to exercise proper care of the tools or equipment during usage.
 There are also fees for academic courses.